 We had to wait one long week to see the specialist (now on week 5) and as soon as he listened to her chest and looked at the x-ray, he sent us straight back to the emergency room with a stern letter for them to finally treat her and investigate further.
 That afternoon she was taken into emergency surgery to remove the piece of popcorn that she had in fact aspirated on 5 weeks earlier.
 It was too late!
 The damage was done.
 The popcorn had caused some damage to her lung because it sat there for 5 long weeks and slowly started breaking down.

 I don’t want to think about what could have happened if I didn’t take her to see the private specialist.
 I regret not pushing more for an x-ray at the start and implementing Ryan’s rule.
 Ryan’s rule is a process in Queensland where families can raise concerns if they feel like their child isn’t receiving the care they require, or symptoms are getting worse.
 Please remember to always trust your gut instinct and to advocate if needed for your child.
-Doctors can and do get it wrong all the time and us as parents know our children and know when something is off with them.
+Doctors can and do get it wrong all the time and we as parents know our children and know when something is off with them.